Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 8. A customer can rate the foold only one time per order
 9. A customer can rate the delivery only one time per order
 10. Rating scale is between 1 to 5.
+11. Administrators can view driver ratings and restaurant ratings on the WebUI.

 ## EERD